Mint Brownies with Buttercream Frosting

 Preheat oven to 330° F (165° C).
 Line an 8×8-inch square baking tin with parchment in a criss-cross-pattern, allowing a 1-inch overhang on all sides.
 Spritz lightly with nonstick spray.
 Set aside.

-With a wooden spoon, fold in the flour until just combined.
+With a flexible rubber spatula or wooden spoon, fold in the flour until just combined.
 Do not overmix.

-Transfer to a wire rack and allow brownies to cool at least 1 hour, or until completely cool to the touch.
+Transfer to a wire rack.
+Cool, uncovered, at room temperature for 1 hour, or until chocolate sets and bottom of pan feels completely cool to the touch.

 Mint Buttercream: